VutureVx/Recruitment-Test/README.md

 * Fork or clone the repository, we would love to see your commit history
 * Use a code editor of your choice
-* Make sure to install dotnet [entity framework tools](https://docs.microsoft.com/en-us/ef/core/cli/dotnet)
+* Make sure to install Dotnet [entity framework tools](https://docs.microsoft.com/en-us/ef/core/cli/dotnet)
 * This test uses .NET 6.0, make sure you have the necessary SDK installed
-* You can use the already setup [SwaggerUI](https://localhost:3000/swagger/index.html) for manual testing
+* You can use the already set up [SwaggerUI](https://localhost:3000/swagger/index.html) for manual testing

 ## Think you are finished?

 * Have you implemented all of the methods within the controller?
-* Have you verified and consider edge cases?
+* Have you verified and considered edge cases?
 * Take another look at your code structure, does it follow good coding standards?

 ## Let us know you are finished